amirmalik798/youtube-downloader/README.md

 A dedicated SSE connection is established between the frontend and backend, allowing the UI to react to backend workflow events in real-time.

+### Multi-Client SSE Architecture

+The application avoids global shared SSE state by assigning each browser connection a unique `clientId`.

+Workflow:

+1. Browser established SSE connection using EventSource API
+2. Server generates and stores a unique clientId
+3. Client includes clientId in subsequent requests
+4. Backend routes status updates only to the matching SSE stream

+This prevents cross-client status and progress updates leakage and allows multiple users to process downloads concurrently without conflicting status updates.

 ### FFmpeg + yt-dlp Workflow